JuliaPlots/MakieGallery.jl/docs/src/statsmakie.md

 One can use box plots and violin plots with the same interface as `StatsPlots`.

-One can create a box plot
+One can create a box plot:

 @example_database("Box plot")

-or a violin plot!
+or a violin plot:

 @example_database("Violin plot")